 The Mobility Lab is internationally known for its mobile positioning based research and development.
 In order to discuss theoretical, methodological and empirical aspects of mobile positioning based research and applications in geography and planning, the Mobility Lab organises a biannual conference known as “Mobile Tartu”.

 The Mobility Lab has numerous local and international cooperation partners.
-Its long-term strategic cooperation partner is a spin-off company Positium LBS.
+Its long-term strategic cooperation partner is a spin-off company Positium.

 Mobile positioning based methodology is applied in various theoretical, methodological and empirical research and planning projects.
 Accordingly, the Mobility Lab has focused its research on wide range of societal and environmental topics: